townleym/markdown-cv/index.md

 `2018 - 2019`
 __[The Flatiron School](https://flatironschool.com/campuses/washington-dc)__, Washington, DC, *Lead Instructor*

-Guiding career-change-minded students through introductory curriculum in Data Science with Python.
+Part-time, evening classroom teaching that introduced career-change minded students to Data Science using Python.

 `2016 - 2019`
 __[Spatially, Inc](https://spatiallyhealth.com/)__, Boston, MA, *Lead Data Scientist*

+Our team sought to bring location intelligence to the market.
+Consulted closely with the CEO and Product Team to identify and develop analytic products that clients would find useful.
-Leading a small team of data scientists who are merging spatial analytic techniques with traditional machine learning to build leading-edge location intelligence.

-Applying sophisticated machine learning to very large sensor datasets (100MM rows daily) to extract hyper-local behavioral intelligence (*ensemble learning: random forests, gradient boosting; cluster analysis*).
+Developed, mentored, and led a small team of junior data scientists through the rocky shoals of developing those products from spatial data.
+We applied sophisticated machine learning to very large sensor datasets (100MM rows daily) to learn behavioral patterns from the way people interacted with space. (*ensemble learning: random forests, gradient boosting; cluster analysis*)

 `2015`
 __[Digitas, LBi](https://www.digitas.com/en-us)__, Boston, MA, *Data Scientist*

-Part of a new advanced analytics team extracting insights from previously inaccessible weblog datasets (100MM rows daily).
-Our team pioneered the use of AWS EMR and Hive to inform customer journey, attribution, and media mix analyses.
+Part of a new, advanced analytics team extracting insights from previously inaccessible, large, weblog datasets (100MM rows daily) to understand online customer behavior.
+Our research informed insights into customer journey, sales attribution, and media mix analyses.
+We pioneered the use of big data tools (AWS EMR, Hadoop) within Digitas, we formalized practices for understanding large datasets, and moved to democratize the use of big data.

 `2008 - 2013`
 __University of Washington__, Seattle, Washington, *Graduate Research Assistant and Instructor*

 Shanahan Fellow for Advanced Study in Demography, 2010-2012.

-Built gravity models of interstate migration using very large national survey data sets (<span id = "recode">poisson regression, SQL, R</span>).
+My training focused on formal demographic methods, population research, and applied social statistics.

+As a research assistant, I did a lot of the analytic heavy lifting to wrangle data, fit and interpret models (*log-linear, non-linear, non-parametric models*), and visualize the results in support of a multi-year NSF-funded research project on US interstate migration patterns of the foreign born (see papers below).

-Fit complex GLMs to explain [social/contextual effects on migration probabilities](https://doi.org/10.1016/j.polgeo.2014.06.001) and [STEM Labor Markets](https://www.tandfonline.com/doi/full/10.1080/00130095.2016.1220803)
+Worked closely with the co-Principal Investigators to envision research questions, design the studies, and execute the analyses on projects that examined the [social/contextual effects on migration probabilities](https://doi.org/10.1016/j.polgeo.2014.06.001) and [STEM Labor Markets](https://www.tandfonline.com/doi/full/10.1080/00130095.2016.1220803)

 Taught undergraduate courses as instructor of record (including Intro Statistics).

 `2002 - 2006`
 __Dell Professional Services__, Austin, Texas, *Senior Consultant*

-Turnaround specialist: pulled multiple unprofitable/failing projects back from the brink.

-Delivered profitable engagements representing \$̃5M quarterly revenue.

-Built globe-spanning IT infrastructure (LDAP, email, storage, backup and recovery).
+Managed delivery of IT Systems Implementation projects for key customers in both Federal and commercial lines of business.
+I became something of a turnaround specialist pulling multiple unprofitable/failing projects back from the brink: from the micro (terrible customer experience on a $10K implementation) to the gigantic ($10MM/annual, multi-location, global, 60 consultant, DoD project that was deeply in the red).

 `2000 -- 2002`
 __Dell, Inc.__, Austin, Texas, *Manager, Network Systems Engineering*